 Renal Dysplasia – this is a genetic defect of the kidneys, which causes a variety of symptoms and a lot of discomfort and pain for the pup.

-Patellar Luxation – essentially this is when the kneecap becomes dislocated, and again causes pain when walking.
+Patellar Luxation – essentially this is when the kneecap becomes dislocated and again causes pain when walking.
 This condition is very common in small dog breeds.